Sources of Hallucination by Large Language Models on Inference Tasks: Impact of Bias on Performance

 \section{Impact of Bias on Performance}

 We have demonstrated two sources of hallucination by LLMs on inference tasks.
-We now assess their impact on model performance to quantify the risks of such hallucinations.
+We now assess their impact on model performance to quantify their risk.

-We compare LLMs' performance between subsets of the Levy/Holt dataset that are consistent or adversarial to each factor.
-An entry $P\vDash H?$ is \textit{consistent} with a factor when the prediction with the factor \textbf{is the same as} the gold entailment label; conversely, it is \textit{adversarial} to a factor when the prediction with the factor \textbf{disagrees with} the label.
-For this we again use the predictions from models' veracity priors ($V$) and the relative frequency heuristic ($F$).
-Subset statistics are in Table \ref{tab:consistency-subsets-description}.
+We compare LLMs' performance between NLI subsets that are \textit{consistent} or \textit{adversarial} to each bias.
+A sample $P\vDash H?$ is \textit{consistent} with a bias when the prediction by the bias \textbf{agrees with} the gold entailment label; conversely, it is \textit{adversarial} to a bias when the prediction by the bias \textbf{disagrees with} the label.

+For example, ``Google bought YouTube $\vDash$ Google owns YouTube'' is \textit{consistent} with the attestation bias of every model, because the conclusion \emph{Google owns YouTube} is attested in every LLM's training data, and the sample label is \texttt{Entail}; ``Apple owns Samsung $\nvDash$ Apple bought Samsung'' is also \textit{consistent}, because its conclusion is not attested and the sample label is \texttt{No-Entail}.
+The reverses of these two samples are \textit{adversarial}, since their respective attestedness (unchanged) does not agree with the entailment labels (now flipped).
+For each subset, there is substantial representation in both Levy/Holt and RTE-1 (see appendix Table \ref{tab:consistency-subsets-description}).

-While earlier experiments scored model textual responses to characterize behavior change, we now use area under the precision-recall curve (AUC) to summarize model performance over a tunable confidence threshold (scoring described in \S\ref{sec:prompt_spec}), which is better for measuring practical discriminative power.
-Following \citet{li_language_2022}, we re-scale AUC values to normalize over the label distribution, yielding $AUC_{norm}$ values which assign random classifiers 0\% and perfect classifiers 100\%.
+While earlier experiments inspected model textual responses to characterize behavior change, we now use area under the precision-recall curve (AUC) to summarize model performance over a tunable confidence threshold (scoring described in \S\ref{sec:prompt_spec}), which is better for measuring practical discriminative power.
+Following \citet{li_language_2022}, we re-scale AUC values to normalize over the label distribution, yielding $AUC_{norm}$ values that assign random classifiers 0\% and perfect classifiers 100\%.